preignition/program-user-guide/faq/data-privacy-and-security/how-can-i-ensure-that-my-surveys-gdpr-compliant.md

 1. **Consent.** When collecting personal data your respondents must deliberately and willfully tell you that it is OK that you collect data about them, for the purposes that you clearly explain to them.
 2. **Legitimate interest.** When collecting personal data you (your organization or company) should be able to convincingly prove that collecting personal data is in your \*\*\*\* legitimate interest. ie that it’s in your (and your customers’) interests to collect feedback, data and their personal info.
 For example to solve your customer's problems, or enhance your services.

 If you genuinely feel that your research and use of data has a legitimate interest and is respectful of your Respondents, then don’t feel that you also need to obtain consent.
-Just make sure you’re completely transparent about “how” and “why” you are collecting data and the part it plays in your research process.
+Just make sure you’re completely transparent about "how" and "why" you are collecting data and the part it plays in your research process.
 Also give people the chance contact you for further info or to opt-out.
 Otherwise, you must obtain consent.

 ## Don't cut corners when getting consent

 Consent basically means getting permissions for something you want to do.
-Consent must be “_unambiguous_”, and in the case of sensitive personal data, “_explicit_”.
+Consent must be "_unambiguous_", and in the case of sensitive personal data, "_explicit_".

 This means you cannot use tactics like pre-ticked checkboxes, or trick people somehow to agree with something that they don’t really understand or haven't properly read.

 ### For collecting non-sensitive data:

-According to the GDPR, for non-sensitive data, you need “unambiguous, affirmative” consent, not “explicit” consent.
+According to the GDPR, for non-sensitive data, you need "unambiguous, affirmative" consent, not "explicit" consent.
 Therefore, you can rely on a clear notice at the start of your survey.

 for example: